Which One Should You Buy: The iPhone X or iPhone 8 Plus?Katri Niemi

-Last year Apple didn’t launch just two different sizes of the new iPhone but first time two completely different iPhone models.
+Last year was the first time that Apple didn’t just launch a new iPhone in two different sizes, but two completely different iPhone models instead.

-iPhone 8 and iPhone 8 Plus continue the traditions of iPhone 6 & 7 and the Plus versions by containing the classic and beloved iPhone features like Retina Display and Home button.
-The second phone launched was the spectacular iPhone X, where many things changed.
+The iPhone 8 and iPhone 8 Plus continue the tradition of the iPhone 6 and 7, as well as the Plus models, by including popular and now classic iPhone features such as the Retina display and Home button.
+The second model launched by Apple was the spectacular iPhone X, in which many things have changed.

-iPhone 8 Plus and iPhone X are somehow similar but also have some ultimate differences.
-So – which one should you buy?
-We gathered a comprehensive list of things to make the choice easier for you.
+The iPhone 8 Plus and iPhone X are somewhat similar but they also have some pronounced differences.
+So, which one should you buy?
+We’ve put together a list of things to make the choice easier for you.

-iPhone X has a 5.8 inch display and the display goes from edge to edge – there is no bezels and what’s important, no Home Button.
-Only thing distracting the display is the “notch” that conceals the TrueDepth camera system.
+The iPhone X has a 5.8-inch display which goes from edge to edge: there are no bezels, and what’s more – no Home button.
+The only thing distracting from the display is the notch at the top which conceals the TrueDepth camera system.

-Let’s face it: iPhone X is the most spectacular smartphone on the market right now, judging by size and display. iPhone 8 is great choice if you want the feel of bigger phone for example because of big hands or you like the classic Apple design with bezels.
+Quite frankly, the iPhone X is the most elegant smartphone on the market right now in terms of its size and display.
+The iPhone 8 is great choice if you prefer the feel of a larger phone or you just like the classic Apple design with its bezels.

 Display – Super Retina or Retina?